MCMcCallum/FastApproxCQT/README.md

 FastApproxCQT
 =============

-A C++ implementation of a transform that is kind of like the continuous Q transform (CQT) except super fast.
+A C++ implementation of a transform that is kind of like the constant Q transform (CQT) except super fast.

 Written by Matt C. McCallum.